MetPX/sarracenia/doc/sr_watch.1.rst

 The appropriate strategy varies according to:

  - the **number of files in the tree** to be monitored,
- - the **time to notice changes** to files, and
+ - the **minimum time to notice changes** to files that is acceptable, and
  - the **size of each file** in the tree.

 When trees get too large, sr_watch is no longer the correct tool, as will be explained.
+With sr_watch (and sr_cpost, the identical C implementation.)
 The default method of noticing changes in directories uses OS specific mechanisms (on Linux: INOTIFY) to recognize changes without having to scan the entire directory tree manually.
 That method notices file changes instantaneous, but requires a priming pass when sr_watch is started.